 There is nothing like the love of a daughter to make even the worst days wonderful.
 The reverse is equally true.
 The love of a father powerfully reassures security and self-confidence.
 However, it needs to be clearly displayed and communicated.
 Here are simple gestures that say “I love my daughter.”

 Give her kisses and hugs.
 She’ll probably expect them when you greet her or when saying goodbye.
 The ones that will make her feel especially loved are the spontaneous ones.
 Also, occasionally hold her hand when you sit or walk with her.
 These are tender touches that communicate she is precious to you.

 Do this privately, but also publicly with her present.
 She may tell you it embarrasses her, but down deep, she’ll be beaming.
 Don’t use false compliments just to make her feel good.
 Think through and find the things about her that merit compliments.
 Focus on affirming her nonphysical qualities as much or more than her physical ones.

-Take her out for a coffee, dinner or a walk.
+Take her out for a coffee, dinner, or a walk.
 Take her for a picnic and pack her favorite foods.
 Nothing makes someone feel more special than setting aside time to be with them.
 Get some focused time with her.
-You can help Mom get quality time with your daughter by sharing this mother daughter bucket list as well.
+(You can also help Mom get quality time with your daughter by sharing this mother-daughter bucket list.)

 Huddle Up Question

 Huddle up with your daughter and ask, “What have I done lately to show you I love you?”